In the U.S.

-A small group of Vietnamese doctors, scientists and others who have worked over the past several decades with victims of Agent Orange decided that the time had come to pursue the ‘American’ way to solve this problem, by suing those responsible.
-They formed the Vietnam Association of Victims of Agent Orange in December 2003, and along with several other individual plaintiffs reached out to American lawyers to file a lawsuit in American courts.
+A small group of Vietnamese doctors, scientists and others, who previously worked with victims of Agent Orange over several decades, decided to pursue legal action, what they saw as the only viable path towards alleviation and redress.
+They formed the Viet Nam Association of Victims of Agent Orange in December 2003 and, along with several other individual plaintiffs, filed a lawsuit in U.S. courts.

-The suit, using the Alien Tort Claims Act, alleged that the companies that produced the toxic herbicides used in the Vietnam war were in “violation of international law and war crimes, and under the common law for products liability negligent and intentional torts, civil conspiracy, public nuisance and unjust enrichment, seeking many damages for personal injuries, wrongful death and birth defects and seeking injunctive relief for environmental contamination and disgorgement of profits.”
+Filed pursuant to the Act, the suit claimed that the U.S.-registered chemical companies were in “violation of international law and war crimes, and under the common law for products liability negligent and intentional torts, civil conspiracy, public nuisance and unjust enrichment, seeking many damages for personal injuries, wrongful death and birth defects and seeking injunctive relief for environmental contamination and disgorgement of profits.”

-The lawyers for the plaintiffs filed their response to the motions to dismiss on January 18, 2005 and then both sides met for oral arguments in front of Judge Weinstein on February 28, 2005.
-The US Justice Department was asked to submit an amicus brief about the case in which they argued that the Judiciary was not in a position to rule on the actions of the Executive as it would infringe upon the President’s ability to wage war.
+The lawyers for the plaintiffs filed their response to the motions to dismiss on January 18, 2005.
+And on February 28, 2005, both sides met for oral arguments in front of Judge Weinstein.
+The U.S. Justice Department was asked to submit an amicus brief about the case in which they argued that the Judiciary could not rule on the actions of the Executive, as it would infringe upon the president’s ability to wage war.

-The lawyers for the plaintiffs filed an appeal of Weinstein’s decision to the Second Circuit Court of Appeals.
-The defendants filed their response to the appeal on February 6, 2006.
-They also filed a brief concerning the contractors’ defense which the chemical companies believe absolved them from legal responsibility from the affects of Agent Orange on both US veterans and Vietnamese.
-The plaintiffs filed a reply brief to the defendants’ response to the appeal on March 22nd and then submitted an amended reply brief on April 17th.
+The lawyers for the plaintiffs filed an appeal of Judge Weinstein’s decision to the Second Circuit Court of Appeals.
+The defendants also filed their response to the appeal and a brief concerning the contractors’ defense, which the chemical companies believed absolved them from legal responsibility from the effects of herbicide spraying.
 Oral Arguments were heard before three judges of the Court of Appeals on June 18, 2007, and by February 2008, the court denied the appeal.

 by Prof. Dr. Le Cao Dai (published in Vietnam – not currently available)